 - Do you have an especially busy day ahead?
 Any change to your schedule can affect diabetes.
 Have a kit on hand to treat hypoglycemia.
 This kit can include items like glucose tablets, fruit juice, soft drinks (with sugar), hard candy, or sugar packets.
 Ask your doctor how much you should take.
 For example, 3-4 glucose tablets may be what you need to adjust the levels.
 If you have an exam coming up or a strenuous gym class, remember to check your glucose right before.

 - Prepare for the school day.
 Pack all of the supplies that you’ll need—testing strips, medications, and kit to treat hypoglycemia.
 You should also have back-up supplies in the nurse's office in case you forget or lose them.
 Bring a healthful lunch that includes snacks and drinks.
 Wear or carry identification that says you have diabetes.
 There are a lot more options than having to wear the stainless steel medic alert bracelet.
 Online, you can find jewelry in all kinds of styles that alert people to your condition.
 Keep emergency contacts in your desk, locker, and backpack.

 - If your schedule has changed a lot, like participating more in sports, talk to your doctor.
 You may need a new diabetes management plan.
 In general, it is a good idea to exercise after lunch.
 Or, have a snack before being active.

 - Find out what you should do if you have a substitute teacher or if the nurse is not in school.
-Keep a copy of your diabetes management plan at the school (eg, in your locker) in case you need to show it to the staff.
+Keep a copy of your diabetes management plan at the school in case you need to show it to the staff.

 - If you are bullied at school because you have diabetes, tell an adult right away.
 Talk to someone you trust, whether it is a parent, teacher, or guidance counselor.
 It is their job to keep you safe, and you have the right to feel comfortable in your school.